Ian Roderick Macneil

-Ian Roderick Macneil of Barra (20 June 1929 - 16 February 2010), The Macneil of Barra, Chief of Clan MacNeil, also known as Clan Niall and 26th of Barra, also Baron of Barra) was a Scottish American legal scholar.
+Ian Roderick Macneil of Barra, 26th Baron (20 June 1929 – 16 February 2010), The Macneil of Barra, Chief of Clan MacNeil, also known as Clan Niall was a Scottish American legal scholar.

 Early life and education

 Macneil was the son of Robert Lister Macneil.
 He was educated at the University of Vermont, USA (BA, 1950, majoring in Sociology) and Harvard (LL.B., 1955) where he studied contracts under the noted theorist Lon L. Fuller.
 He was a Fellow of the American Academy of Arts and Sciences.
 He served as an infantry Lieutenant in the US Army from 1951 to 1953 and remained in the reserve until 1969, when he was honourably discharged with the rank of Major.
 He married Nancy (née Wilson) and they had three sons (one deceased) and a daughter.

-Career

-His legal career began as a Clerk to the US Court of Appeals (1955–1956), followed by practising law in Concord, New Hampshire, until 1959, when he became assistant professor of law at Cornell University, advancing to associate professor in 1962, then a full professorship, and finally becoming the Frank B. Ingersoll Professor of Law.
-In 1972 he became professor of law at the University of Virginia and in 1980 Wigmore Professor at Northwestern University.
-After retirement he became John Henry Wigmore Professor Emeritus at Northwestern but went to live in Edinburgh throughout his retirement, where he was highly active in the affairs of the Clan Macneil.
-He spent some time at the University of East Africa at Dar es Salaam (now the University of Dar es Salaam) as visiting professor in 1965–1967, part of a highly distinguished tradition at Dar es Salaam that also hosted William Twining and Patrick Atiyah.